albar965/littlenavmap-manual/src/en/USERPOINT.rst

 Airports
 ^^^^^^^^

+-  |Addon| **Addon**: Can be used to mark airports manually as addon.
+Does not show labels to avoid overlap with marked airport.
 -  |Airport| **Airport**: Default when creating an userpoint on top of an airport.
 -  |Airstrip| **Airstrip**
 -  |Closed| **Closed airport**